Anthony M. Villane: Career

 Following the death of Representative James J. Howard, Villane lost the June 1988 primary to Joseph Azzolina to fill the seat in New Jersey's 3rd Congressional District.

-Villane gave up his dental practice and resigned from office on July 11, 1988, after being confirmed to serve as commissioner of the New Jersey Department of Community Affairs to succeed Leonard S. Coleman, Jr. in the cabinet of Governor of New Jersey Thomas H. Kean; as part of the $95,000-a-year job, Villane oversaw a department with 1,000 employees that administered a budget of $400 million.
+Villane gave up his dental practice and resigned from office on July 11, 1988, after being confirmed to serve as commissioner of the New Jersey Department of Community Affairs to succeed Leonard S. Coleman, Jr. in the cabinet of Governor of New Jersey Thomas Kean.
+As part of the $95,000-a-year job, Villane oversaw a department with 1,000 employees that administered a budget of $400 million.
 Democrat John Villapiano defeated Villane's son Thomas in a September 15, 1988, special election to fill the vacant seat, and was sworn into office on September 28, 1988, cutting the Republican majority in the Assembly to 41–39.
 Villane served until January 1990, and was succeeded by Randy Primas, who became DCA commissioner after serving nine years as Mayor of Camden, New Jersey.

 In January 1990, Villane was named to serve as the New York / New Jersey regional administrator of the United States Department of Housing and Urban Development to succeed Joseph Monticciolo.
 He was the first New Jersey resident to hold the position.

 A resident of Eatontown, New Jersey, Villane died on June 29, 2022, at Monmouth Medical Center in Long Branch.
 He was survived by his wife of 69 years, the former Sarah Belverio.